Damien Le Tallec: Sochaux

+Hanoi FC

+On 8 September 2023, Le Tallec joined Vietnamese side Hanoi FC on a short-term contract.
+He made his debut in a 4–2 away loss against Pohang Steelers on 20 September.

 International career

 Le Tallec has featured for all of France's national youth teams, beginning with the under-15 team, earning his first selection in March 2006.
 He was a member of the under-17 team that reached the semi-finals at the 2007 UEFA European Under-17 Football Championship, before losing to England.
 He scored two goals in the tournament, both of them in the same game against Germany.
 He later played with the same under-17 team at the 2007 FIFA U-17 World Cup held in South Korea.
 Le Tallec appeared in all five matches, scoring four goals, one against Haiti, a brace against Tunisia in the Round of 16, and one against Spain whom defeated France on penalties in the quarterfinals.
 In total with the under-17s, Le Tallec scored 14 goals in 18 appearances.

 With the under-19 team, Le Tallec appeared in 15 matches, scoring 6 goals.
 He scored three of those goals during the qualification process for the UEFA U-19 Championship against the Republic of Ireland, Liechtenstein, and Romania.
 The victory over Romania assured qualification to the tournament.
-At the tournament, held in the Ukraine, Le Tallec appeared in all four matches, helping France reach the semi-finals before suffering defeat to England.
+At the tournament, held in Ukraine, Le Tallec appeared in all four matches, helping France reach the semi-finals before suffering defeat to England.